SimonePuel/Coseismic-Slip-Inversion/Manuscript_GJI_2022/README.md

 This folder contains the Jupyter notebook tutorials and the files to reproduce the results in the manuscript accepted in Geophysical Journal International (GJI) in 2022 titled:

-"***A Mixed, Unified Forward/Inverse Framework for Earthquake Problems: Fault Implementation and Coseismic Slip***"
+"***A mixed, unified forward/inverse framework for earthquake problems: fault implementation and coseismic slip estimate***"

 Authors:
 Simone Puel (1,2) (spuel@utexas.edu)